Farm to Table with Flare: Suds and Grub in Seattle, WA

 Around the corner, one can savor the award winning clam chowder at Pike Place Chowder, a smooth, delicious concoction so stunningly good it requires someone with the chutzpah of Kristin to tear you away from it.

 Our tour began across the street from the market at the Seattle Museum of Art where we noshed on a salmon and cilantro flatbread at Taste of SAM.
 Then Kristin gave us a brief primer on the history of the market before we waded in, heading first to Crepe de France for a banana crepe, and then around the corner to the I Love New York Deli for a pastrami on rye.

-After our heavenly encounter with Pike Place Chowder, we stopped by Saffron Spice for a tasty Chicken Tikka Masala, and then we headed over to the Pure Food Fish Market where we scarfed down the fresh salmon.
+After our heavenly encounter with Pike Place Chowder, we stopped by Saffron Spice for a tasty Chicken Tikka Masala, and then headed over to the Pure Food Fish Market where we scarfed down some fresh salmon.